ErnestDong/foam/docs/utils/brew.md

 ## JAVAHOME

-<https://github.com/Homebrew/discussions/discussions/2530#discussioncomment-2002374> Installing Java-dependent formulae from bottle mirrors doesn&rsquo;t work properly at the moment.
-The issue is that brew needs the manifest in order to correctly replace @@HOMEBREW<sub>JAVA</sub>@@ but brew only knows how to fetch manifests from ghcr.io.
+<https://github.com/Homebrew/discussions/discussions/2530#discussioncomment-2002374> Installing Java-dependent formulae from bottle mirrors doesn't work properly at the moment.
+The issue is that brew needs the manifest in order to correctly replace @@HOMEBREW_{JAVA}@@ but brew only knows how to fetch manifests from ghcr.io.

 ## how to create brew taps